vappiah/fst-manhattan-plot/README.md

 # manhattan-plots
-This repo provides a tutorial on how to plot manhattan plots using Population genetics variation measures such as Fixative index(fst) and TajimaD,values in python
+This repo provides a tutorial on how to create manhattan plots of Population genetics variation measures such as Fixative index(fst) and TajimaD values using Python